alexf13e/fractal-flame/README.md

   * Is anyone ever going to want more than a few 10s of thousands of pixels squared though (or even use the program at all)?
 * Colour processing options are somewhat limited.
   * Not my area of expertise; the currently available settings have felt sufficient for me.
-  * The un-processed histogram can be exported and manually processed.

 ## Installation
 Download either the Windows or Linux zip file from the releases page: https://github.com/alexf13e/fractal-flame/releases.
 Extract the folder in the zip file, then run the executable.
 You will probably get a smartscreen popup on Windows and I'm not important enough to stop that from appearing.
 Click run anyway if you trust me, or by all means build the program yourself.